infinite-table/infinite-react/www/pages/docs/learn/theming/css-variables.page.md

 ---
 title: CSS Variables
+description: Reference list of CSS variables that can be used to style the Infinite Table for React
 ---

 Below you can find the complete list of CSS variables that can be used to style the component.